Recoskie/JDasm/docs/Machine.md

 <br />

 Thus register code 101 is RBP, and code 011 is registered RBX.
-Do not forget that the registers change names based on the length of the register being used.
+Do not forget that the registers change names based on the size of the operation being done to the registers 16/32/64-bits.

 <br />